distributedlife/p2/source/_posts/2013-11-02-four-ways-to-split-a-story.markdown

       twitter: distributedlife
       avatar: ryan-avatar.jpg
 ---
 If I could pick one thing in 'agile' that people refuse to believe: it is that the stories they are working on could be smaller and simpler.
-I think the reverse is true.
+I am a believer though.
 A good thing for us all otherwise this article would get very awkward, very quickly.
 I know of a number of ways in which I can reduce the size of the stories my teams are working on.
 Today I'll show you four.
 Before I show you these techniques, let's recap why we would want to make stories smaller.

 ### Why do we split stories?
 If your answer to this question is: "to make the story fit within an iteration"; then you're missing the point.
 What happens here is that your stories trend towards the size of your iteration: an arbitrary length of time.
 We should be splitting our story to make it less complex, to help us deliver the most valuable parts first and, to give us the best chance of capitalising on emergent design.